Cultural impact of Coldplay

 British rock band Coldplay have made a significant impact on popular culture with their music, artistry, identity, performances, and commercial achievements worldwide.
 They were formed in London by Chris Martin (vocals, piano), Jonny Buckland (lead guitar), Guy Berryman (bass guitar), Will Champion (drums, percussion) and Phil Harvey (management).
-After signing a record contract with Parlophone in 1999 and releasing their debut album in the subsequent year, the group steadily amassed fame, success and public interest throughout their career, becoming cultural icons and one of the most influential artists of the 21st century.
+After signing a record contract with Parlophone in 1999 and releasing Parachutes in the following year, the group progressively accumulated fame, success and public interest throughout their career, becoming cultural icons and one of the most influential artists of the 21st century.
 Moreover, Coldplay have been often described by media outlets as successors to U2 as the biggest band in the world.
 (Note: As per The Guardian, The New York Times, Stereogum, and The Telegraph.)

-The group were also credited with ushering "in a fresh timbre of songwriting" during a time British music "struggled to define itself" and "bringing the sound of mainstream rock towards something more gentle and melodic", while their musical reinventions allowed them enjoy success in the post-album era and the streaming age; expand the roster of acts inspired by them; and produce "a rich multi-genre legacy".
+The group were also credited with ushering "in a fresh timbre of songwriting" during a time British music "struggled to define itself" and "bringing the sound of mainstream rock towards something more gentle and melodic", while their musical reinventions allowed them to enjoy success in the post-album era and the streaming age; expand the roster of acts inspired by them; and create "a rich multi-genre legacy".
 This crossover appeal can be evidenced in styles like sertanejo and hip hop, the former through songwriting and the latter with how acts frequently sample and reference their works.

 Coldplay's polarising image has been a subject of analysis in multiple publications as well, paving the way for musicians with a similar profile.
 Furthermore, they have impacted arena rock shows by making their fans a focal point, which included using interactive LED wristbands worn by attendees and endorsing accessibility efforts.
-With the Music of the Spheres World Tour (2022–2027), the band pioneered sustainability in live entertainment, reducing CO_{2} emissions by 59% relative to their previous concert run.
+With the Music of the Spheres World Tour (2022–2025), the band pioneered sustainability in live entertainment, reducing CO_{2} emissions by 59% relative to their previous concert run.
 Time ranked them among the most impactful climate action leaders in the world as a result.
 Additionally, Coldplay's commercial success led them to achieve economic power in the music industry, uplifting British music global exports and instigating debates on the viability of streaming services.
 The band were also praised for their marketing tactics, with their use of the Internet for promotional purposes being considered revolutionary in the early 21st century.
 As another example of their legacy, Coldplay have spawned various tribute albums, events and acts.